AT-Publishing/website/_posts/2019-09-24-wallets-evo.md

 One of the oldest and most highly regarded desktop wallets, Electrum is available for download on Windows, Mac OS X, Linux, and Android.
 It has the ability to work with some physical wallets and offers a great deal of flexibility.

 Electrum is a lightweight Bitcoin wallet where the lightweight means you don't need to download the whole blockchain - Electrum has its own network of trusted nodes.
-That is a convenience but also a limitation, as the [Electrum node network has been under a severe DDoS attack since April 2019](https://twitter.com/altcointrading_/status/1123080686288740352).
+That is a convenience but also a limitation, as the [Electrum node network was under a severe DDoS attack through April 2019](https://twitter.com/altcointrading_/status/1123080686288740352).

 **Blockchain.com**